PDXPythonPirates/pyrate-stocks/README.md

 	- In the add ticker input field, the user is presented with recommended tickers as they type in different characters.
 Suggested tickers are pulled from a .csv file downloaded from [nasdaq.com](https://www.nasdaq.com/market-activity/stocks/screener).
 The user also has the ability to manually enter a ticker that does not appear in the suggestions.

 - On the Update page, the user can change username, password, email and enter stock symbols.
 The form is preloaded with username, email and any stocks in the account. *This inforamtion was preloaded with the assumption that they typically don't change.
-If user enters new inforamtion, it will be saved.*
+If user enters new information, it will be saved.*

 - The user stays logged in until the user decides to log out.

 ## **Resources**